ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 # KVS Troubleshooting

-This page contains troubleshooting information for KV Scheduler.
+This page contains troubleshooting information for the KV Scheduler.

 ---